IOS 16: Status bar

-The status bar can now display the battery percentage on iPhones with Face ID, so the user doesn't need to pull-down the Control Center to see it.
+The status bar can display the battery percentage on iPhones with Face ID, so the user doesn't need to pull-down the Control Center to see it.

-Settings in landscape

-The Settings app now also supports landscape mode, showing on the left the setting list and on the right the current opened settings page.

 Improved dictation

 During text dictation, the keyboard is always present and allows the user to switch from speech to manual typing and vice versa without interruptions.
 It is also possible to insert emojis through dictation.
 Auto-Punctuation automatically inserts a period when there is a pause in the dictation.